What Is Integration Testing

 Top-Down Integration Testing

-The opposite of bottom-up integration testing is top-down integration testing.
+The opposite of the bottom-up approach is top-down integration testing.
 In this case, you work the other way around.
 You start at the top of the call chain, like the API for example.
 Components below that top-most level are replaced by stubs.
 As you replace your stubs with real implementations, you work your way down until you have the whole system covered.

 Sandwich testing (or hybrid integration testing) combines the bottom-up and top-down approaches.
-As such it works from the UI or API down and from the lowest layer up, meeting in the middle.
+As such it works from the user interface or API down and from the lowest layer up, meeting in the middle.
 Sandwich testing uses both drivers and stubs.

 How to Perform Integration Testing

-Before you start integration testing, make sure that your team has a plan on how it will do so.
-Will the developers write integration tests, or is that a task for testers?
+Before you start integration testing, make sure that your team has an integration testing plan.
+Will the programmers write integration tests, or is that a task for testers?
 Which approach will you use (big bang, top down, bottom up, or sandwich)?
 Will you be writing specific test scenarios that remain fixed over time, or will you increase the test surface until you have (almost) the entire application under test?

 You will also need to plan for the time required to design, write, and perform the integration tests.
 Integration testing can be a time-consuming undertaking.